rise8-us/delivery-playbooks/docs/content/plays/product/value-stream-mapping.md

 💡 Agree on refresh triggers/cycles (we recommend fitting this into your hypothesis validation steps, before starting a new hypothesis experiment)

+💡 Build the Current State VSM in three passse

+1. Mission/Business process blocks & work in process
+2. Information flow (i.e. applications, systems, and how information is transfered)
+3. Metrics and timelines

 💡 What to Avoid:

 - Mapping discrete actor (systems or users) actions instead of flows